How will my book be sold?

 Once the final text and cover files for your book have been uploaded, the publication date set and the book details edited, we send essential, accurate and complete metadata (title, ISBN, author, price, publication date, subject categories, imprint, endorsements, competing titles etc) to the trade four months before publication.
 It takes a couple of months for information to filter from one distributor another, down to the shops, around the world.
 Retailers can access details of your book through trade databases such as Bowker or Nielsen, through wholesalers such as Ingram or Bertrams and through our regional distributors NBN in US, Orca In Europe, Brumby in Australia, Hay House in South Africa.
 Readers can see details of your book on Amazon, Barnes & Noble, Waterstones, other retail sites, as well as on Facebook, other social media sites and on your book page on our imprint website.

 Four months before publication we present titles to key trade wholesalers such as Baker & Taylor, Ingram, Bookazine and New Leaf in US and Bertrams, Gardners, Westnedge and Bookspeed in UK.
 We also present titles to larger retailers such as Amazon, Barnes & Noble, Hastings, BAM, NACS and Folletts in US, Indigo in Canada, and Waterstones, Blackwell, Foyles, John Smith in UK.
 And we also present to library suppliers such as Brodart in US, and to BDS and Yankee Book Pedlar in Europe.
-Over the years we have built strong relationships in certain areas.
-In the Mind/Body/Spirit sector for instance with bookclubs such as Cygnus, in the Christian market A Great Read for Christians, and with specialist bookstores such as Watkins MBS Books in London, Banyen Books in Vancouver, and Mirabai in New York.
-In general, our trading terms in UK are firmsale(return only at JHP's discretion) and discount off recommended retail price rrp between 35%-55%, but we rarely refuse returns from an event and if the order is large enough we offer increased discount.
-In other territories different terms apply but along broadly similar lines.
+Over the years we have built strong relationships in certain subject areas.
+For instance in the Mind/Body/Spirit sector we have close links with the bookclub Cygnus, and with specialist bookstores such as Watkins MBS Books in London, Banyen Books in Vancouver, and Mirabai in New York.
+In the Christian market we have close links with the wholesaler A Great Read.
+Our imprint for radical politics and culture, Zero Books, is popular with booksellers such as Blackwell, Foyles, Housman, Folletts, Powells and City Lights .
+In general, our trading terms are effectively sale or return(returnable) and we offer trade accounts a discount off the recommended retail price rrp of between 35%-55%.
+We never refuse returns from an event and often offer increased discount.
+Terms vary slightly in different territories.
+To clarify trade terms and terminology:

-In addition to selling copies to readers, these outlets market and sell our books by publishing articles and reviews, hosting events, displaying books on their shelves and websites.
+In addition to selling copies to readers, these outlets market and sell our books by publishing articles, reviews and adverts, hosting events, and displaying books on their shelves and websites.
 We also work closely with festival organisers, colleges and academic institutions, churches and retreats, arts centres and galleries, therapy centres and healing groups throughout the world, and we have similar relationships in all the different subject areas, like with politics and aesthetics in Zero Books.

 One month before publication we email a newsletter to subscribed trade contacts and to fans to highlight special promotions, author signings, new and better selling titles.
 These trade contacts include foreign publishers to whom we sell rights, and retailers, who are encouraged to pre-order new titles ready for launch.